Strolling along Laguna Beach

 Laguna Beach, California

-Laguna is one of the most beautiful beaches in Orange County, if not all of Southern California.
+That being said, it really is a beautiful beach to see in person.
 I love jogging along the sand, listening to the waves early in the morning before the crowds hit.
 Dramatic cliffs and ocean views make this beach a hot spot for photographers.
 After your beach visit, there are plenty of restaurants, shops, and art galleries to visit.

 Address: Coast Hwy and Broadway, Laguna Beach, CA 92652